pay360/mobilesdk-android/README.md

 ```

 PaymentSuccess - has accessors for transaction id, merchant reference, amount, currency, last four digits of the card number and the masked card number.
 PaymentError – use getKind() to return the type of error.
-PayPoint errors contain a reasonCode and reasonMessage which can be used to feedback to the user.
+Pay360 by Capita errors contain a reasonCode and reasonMessage which can be used to feedback to the user.

 If a payment requires 3D Secure, an activity is automatically presented full screen.
 This activity will consists of a form that the user is expected to complete.
 Once the user completes this process the activity will dismiss and the payment will proceed.